 After the war erupted, DRS ensured that extremists got the upper-hand in the insurgency, assassinating the peaceful oppositionists and intellectuals, facilitating the importation of foreign Salafi-jihadists, fabricating extremist groups to magnetize more foreigners and to multiply the number of actors within the insurgency to avoid a united opposition, and infiltrating insurgent groups at the highest levels and having these DRS agents adopt policies that damaged the insurgents’ cause, such as massacring whole villages for being “infidels”.
 It is unclear whether GIA was originally an independent group or was a straight-out creation of the DRS, but it quickly came under DRS’s strategic control after its emergence in 1993.

 DRS officers even donned Islamist garb and perpetrated atrocities directly.
 As Samraoui explained, “During the massacres, the inhabitants of the first houses were deliberately spared to enable survivors say they recognised the Islamists.”
-More than 100,000 people were killed because of le pouvoir‘s determination to hold power and the horrific methods they were prepared to employ toward that end.
+At least 150,000 people were killed because of le pouvoir‘s determination to hold power and the horrific methods they were prepared to employ toward that end.

 “All this may seem implausible,” Samraoui notes, but less so once it’s understood that “the real power was seized by a handful of officers … trained by the KGB”.
 This consideration tells against Toufik’s removal being a step toward genuine reform in Algeria: the new DRS chief, General Athmane Tartag, a specialist in counterinsurgency who is a close ally and former security advisor to Bouteflika, was, just like Toufik, trained by the KGB.
 Several other senior DRS members have been dismissed recently, but this looks much more like a change of personnel than a change of system.